-Sub- Project Screening To approve categorization of proposed sub- projects a.
-Discussions with PMU and PI implementing agencies to assess eligibility of project based on project's priorities and identify scope of project report U 3.
-Decision to proceed or not4.
-Identification of impact category b.
-Consultants to submit report along with proposed impact categorization Sub- Project Appraisal To ensure satisfactory compliance with SMF Detailed appraisal (including PMU RAP, GAP and TPP where relevant), including site visits/ investigations if necessary, assess suitability of site, adequacy of safeguard measures, risk analysis and regulatory clearances).
-DPR to be submitted for approval Review report and decide to accept accept with modifications reject and instruct to resubmit Approval Approvals from PMU PIU to recommend to PIU and PM PMU PMU to review and approve U 1.
-Approval of RAP, GAP and IPDP if required Implementation o RAP, GAP and IPDP, Monitoring and Review f Ensure Implementation o agreed RAP, GAP and IPDP where applicable) 1.
-Prepare quarterly PIU, PMU, N IGO 1.
-Quarterly Progress Report
+adequacy of safeguard measures, risk analysis and regulatory clearances).
+DPR to be submitted for approval reject and instruct to resubmit Approval Approvals from PMU a.
+PIU to recommend to PMUb.
+PMU to review and approve PIU and PMU Approval of RAP, GAP and IPDP if required Implementation of RAP, GAP and IPDP, Monitoring and Review Ensure Implementation of agreed RAP, GAP and IPDP where applicable) a.
+Prepare quarterly progress reports b.
+Schedule field visits as required c.
+Midterm and end term evaluation PIU, PMU, NGO Quarterly Progress Report